 Based on this and the fact that it came 2 years after a FeliCa demo of Blackboard Student ID cards with a rumored migration from FeliCa to MIFARE, plus the eligible device specs, my conclusion is that Student ID cards on iOS 12 are MIFARE card emulation which is NFC-A.

 Wallet supports the value added service (VAS) protocol for transmitting data from supported passes to compatible NFC terminals.
 The VAS protocol can be implemented on contactless terminals and uses NFC to communicate with supported Apple devices.

 This is also NFC-A. Contactless passes have been around for a while on iOS but adoption has been slow.
 With iOS 12 PASSKit, Apple is encouraging developers to migrate from QR Codes to NFC contactless passes and hopefully lowering the NFC Certificate requirement bar a little.
 Part of the reason for the slow uptake is poor NFC reader support.
 LAWSON has a new POS system built around Panasonic JT-R600CR readers which are Apple Pay savvy and Apple Wallet Ponta cards only work correctly when you tell the LAWSON cashier to use “Apple Pay”.

 A highly trusted NFC engineering source contacted me that I got it partly wrong.
 The correction edit above explains that Wallet Ponta cards are Apple’s implementation of the VAS protocol.
-Student ID cards are certainly MIFARE/PASSKit NFC Certificate card emulation, Apple has not publicly announced MIFARE support but it is the only technology compatible with Blackboard IC card formats that could power the express card features of iOS 12 student ID cards across all eligible devices.
-Research and confirmation efforts are ongoing.
+Student ID cards are PASSKit NFC Certificate MIFARE card emulation, Apple has not publicly announced MIFARE support but it is the only technology compatible with Blackboard IC card formats that could power the express card features of iOS 12 student ID cards across all eligible devices.